pianobooster/BoosterMusic/README.md

 # Piano Booster Music

-> Welcome the the new repository for Piano Booster Music.
+> Welcome to the new repository for Piano Booster Music.

 These pieces of music have been created to work with **PianoBooster** and have the creative commons copyright.